1. Figure out the logistics and get off to a good start

 Also, use it as an opportunity to steer the interview in a direction you want to go.

-Just a note: You should obviously not take over the entire interview.
-Studies show that about 1 minute is the appropriate amount of time to spend on answering that, so aim for that.
+Obviously, you shouldn't take over the entire interview.
+Studies show that about 1 minute is appropriate to answer the question, so aim for that.
 This is about 130 words at normal talking speed, if you're into things like that.
 Otherwise, remember to practice at home.

 Start with anwering these questions when you prepare: